 Rice Operating Company (ROC) takes this opportunity to submit the Junction Box Upgrade results for the year 2010.
 Enclosed is a list of the completed junction boxes and their respective closure/disclosure dates.
-These boxes are located in the Eunice-Monument-Eumont (EME) Salt Water Disposal (SWD) System located in the vicinity of Eunice, New Mexico.
+These boxes are located in the Vacuum Salt Water Disposal (SWD) System.